Welcome to CTSI

 Stay connected by signing up for our newsletter.
 Each week, we share events, workshops, and other updates.

-Join a 30-minute, community-based session to share and co-develop practical strategies that support student persistence and communication.
+Join a 30-minute, community-based session to share and co-develop practical strategies that support students in planning, organizing, and following through

 Are you a Teaching Assistant at U of T?